kauralasoo/MTAT.03.239_Bioinformatics/homeworks/HW7.md

 For all three analyses, report the posterior probabilities for all 5 hypothesis (H0-H4).
 To remind yourself what the hypotheses  were, have a look at the [original paper](http://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1004383).

-In all three cases, make Manhattan plots for both the disease and gene expression associations and on both plots, highlight the lead eQTL and
+In all three cases, make also Manhattan plots for both the disease and gene expression associations.
+On both plots, highlight the lead eQTL variant  and the lead GWAS variant.

 ## Task 2: Understanding the impact of prior probabilities on colocalisation.